-Dr. Herring has over two decades of breast lift surgery experience, during which time he has helped numerous women from throughout North Carolina and beyond achieve their goals with exceptional results.
+Dr. Herring has over three decades of breast lift surgery experience, during which time he has helped numerous women from throughout North Carolina and beyond achieve their goals with exceptional results.
 If you are considering mastopexy, he would be honored to assist you in attaining the look you desire through a completely personalized treatment plan.

 Who Is a Good Candidate for Breast Lift Surgery?